Teaching and Professional Development

 The Graduate Teacher Program offers graduate students individual consultation on college teaching, workshops, seminars, and networking.
 The GTP's academic professional development workshops, site visits, mock job talks, interviews, and mentorship opportunities address skills needed for graduate students preparing for careers as future faculty and as leaders in the professions.

-It also offers extensive training and support in developing teaching and management abilities and has three certification paths to choose from: GTP Teacher Certification, Preparing Future Faculty, and Preparing Future Professionals.
+It also offers extensive training and support in developing teaching and management abilities and has three certification paths to choose from: GTP Certificate in College Teaching, Preparing Future Faculty, and Preparing Future Professionals.

 Through its Teaching Institute for Graduate Education Research (TIGER) program, the GTP is working with the National Center for the Integration of Research on Teaching and Learning (CIRTL) to promote the development of a well-prepared national faculty in the STEM disciplines (science, technology, engineering, and mathematics) committed to implementing and advancing effective teaching practices for diverse student audiences as part of their professional careers.
 Tel: 303-492-4902